- Impotence Slideshow Pictures

 - Infections caused by fungus and yeasts: Candida (yeast), Trichophyton, and Epidermophyton (fungal molds)

-- Infections by bacteria
+- Infections by certain types of bacteria

 Generally, diet does not seem to affect jock itch.